jis478/Tensorflow/TF2.0/StarGAN/readme.md

 #1.
 Dataset
 -----------------------
+ - The original paper used both CelebA and RaFD datasets, but here I only used CelebA data for the sake of the training time.

- - According to the original paper, the dataset utilizes only five features, which are ['Black_Hair', 'Blond_Hair', 'Brown_Hair', 'Male', 'Young'].
+ - The original paper uses only five features from the CelebA dataset which are ['Black_Hair', 'Blond_Hair', 'Brown_Hair', 'Male', 'Young'].
 For clarification I've only included images with a distinct hair color (eg. Black_Hair (o),  Block_Hair + Brown_Hair (x)).
-This behavior has reduced the number of images down to around 110,000 from 220,000.
+This trick has reduced the number of images down to around 110,000 from 220,000.

 ```
     domain_list = ['Black_Hair', 'Blond_Hair', 'Brown_Hair', 'Male', 'Young']